herudi/deno-ssr-boilerplate/README.md

 About.initProps = async (rev: RequestEvent) => {
   if (rev.isServer) {
-    // don't fetch self server :). use handler instead. return await rev.handler("/api/about.ts");
+    // don't fetch self server :). use handler instead.
+    // of course, normal fetch it's ok fine. but not recomended if hole api. :( return await rev.handler("/api/about.ts");
   }
   // normal fetch if client-side